By Ben

 Here you'll find a comprehensive chronicle of the nation's journey.

 Inside, the first floor invites you on a historical journey, featuring an archaeological collection that spans from prehistoric times to the Timurid era.
-Artifacts and relics from across the country narrate Uzbekistan's rich past.
+Artefacts and relics from across the country narrate Uzbekistan's past.

 The second-floor pivots to contemporary Uzbekistan, celebrating its modern achievements such as the high-speed railway and the evolution of its industries.